Navid200/ScratchPad/docs/DatabaseCorruption.md

 ---

 #### **What should I do?**
 1- Enable "Missed reading alert", which by default is disabled.
-Then, you will get an alert if you stop having readings.
+Then, you will have an alert if readings stop.

-2- Set up an automatic upload to the cloud.
+2- Set up xDrip to automatically upload to the cloud.
 You can use Nightsocut or Tidepool for that.
 Then, your data will be safe regardless of what happens to your xDrip database.
 Considering you could lose your phone, this would be strongly recommended even if there was no possibility of database corruption.